jreisinger/docs/notes/sec/basics.md

-Security is the ability to resist and handle attacks.
+Security is a neverending process of preventing and handling security incidents.

 There's no secure system.
 There are just more or less secure systems.

-Security is a neverending process.

 # Goals

-CIA triad represents the traditional, since [1977](https://nvlpubs.nist.gov/nistpubs/Legacy/SP/nbsspecialpublication500-19.pdf), security goals:
+CIA triad represents the traditional (since [1977](https://nvlpubs.nist.gov/nistpubs/Legacy/SP/nbsspecialpublication500-19.pdf)), security goals:

 > The protection of system data and resources from accidental and deliberate threats to confidentiality, integrity and availability.

-* Confidentiality: seek to prevent unauthorized read access to data or systems
+* Confidentiality: no unauthorized read access to data or systems
-* Integrity: seek to prevent unauthorized write access to data or systems
+* Integrity: no unauthorized write access to data or systems
-* Availability: ensure that data and service is available when needed
+* Availability: data and service available when needed

 Sometimes non-repudation is added to these three.